 MYR has been working on a Master Plan Update that will guide development over the next 20 years

-The first of two public information meetings for the MYR Master Plan Update will be held on April 22nd.
+The first of two public information meetings for the MYR Master Plan Update has been postponed.
+We will post a new date here, when available.
 The Master Plan is the long-range planning document used to guide improvements at MYR.
 A Master Plan is required by the Federal Aviation Administration for all commercial service airports.
 The planning process is comprised of the following elements, several of which have been completed:

 Inventory of Existing Conditions

 Airport Layout Plan Documentation